 7. If the approach is via Twitter, note that accounts of legitimate businesses usually feature blue ‘verified’ tick to indicate that the account is authentic.
 They will also never request login credentials.

-8. Also, check for the number of followers on the account.
+8. Check for the number of followers on the account.
 Genuine organisations – including their customer support handles – are likely to have a much larger following.

 Social media and children